The Kugoo M2 Pro is a very versatile, very wallet-friendly electric scooter.

-If the scooter is broken on arrival, or if the order is mistaken, you can replace it or get a refund.
+If the scooter is broken on arrival, or if the order is mistaken, you can replace it or get a refund in 30 days.
 The same may be true if you simply don’t want the scooter, although for that option to be available, the scooter must not have been used.

 If you buy through GeekBuying, you will receive all the support you need from the customer care team.

 Unboxing and assembly